Grilled Corn Caesar Salad with Fried Capers

 - Pour 2 tablespoons olive oil, salt with herbs onto cubes of bread and to fully combine, gently hand-squeeze bread.
 Heat a large size sauté pan over med-heat; add 1 tablespoon olive oil and bread cubes; cook for about 7 minutes, tossing frequently so they don't brown too much and retain some chewiness; set aside.

-- Lay 4 halved romaine hearts on a cookie sheet.
-Drizzle with 2 tablespoons olive oil, sprinkle with coarse sea salt.
+- Lay 4 halved romaine hearts on a baking sheet; drizzle with 2 tablespoons olive oil, sprinkle with coarse sea salt.
 Take out to your grill and place romaine hearts on, about 1 to 2 minutes on each side, uncovered, turning just once.
 You'll want to achieve light brown grill marks on romaine hearts.

 - Place romaine on a cutting board and chop to preference; transfer to a nice serving platter or bowl.
 Add corn, croutons; drizzle with dressing and garnish with fried capers and more parmesan on top before serving.